Have you planned a holiday that involves a long haul flight with your child!?

 The JetKids Bed Box is a complete and utter game changer for parents who have young kids.
-It happens to be a baby and toddler bed in a box; or if you have older kids (up to the age of 7) it works as a nifty foot rest!
+It happens to be a baby and toddler bed in a box, or if you have older kids (up to the age of 7) it works as a nifty footrest!
+Talk about a nifty travel item!

 The JetKids Bed Box is a great alternative and is guaranteed to make your flying experience with your young child just that bit easier.